For the program and to register, please visit aems.iu.edu.

-The Indiana University School of Education and the Advancing Education in Muslim Societies (AEMS) initiative of the International Institute of Islamic Thought (IIIT) invite scholarly papers for their Symposium on Education in Muslim Societies: Implications for Policy, Pedagogy, and Development.
+The Indiana University School of Education and the Advancing Education in Muslim Societies (AEMS) initiative of the International Institute of Islamic Thought (IIIT) invite you to attend the Symposium on Education in Muslim Societies: Implications for Policy, Pedagogy, and Development.
 The Symposium will be held virtually at the School of Education in Bloomington, Indiana, on November 10-12, 2021.

 The Symposium paper presenters will be expected to ready their papers into publishable articles for submission and blind peer review to the Journal of Education in Muslim Societies (JEMS), a semi-annual journal published collaboratively by the International Institute of Islamic Thought (IIIT) and Indiana University Press.
 JEMS encourages scholarly work on a wide range of topics pertinent to the education sector including but not limited to pedagogies, teacher practices, leadership, and policy as it relates to the conditions and status of education in Muslim societies and communities.
 JEMS seeks manuscripts in subject areas such as comparative education, P-12 education, youth development, curriculum reform, higher education, civil society, among others.